aosanya/reactnd-project-myreads-starter/README.md

     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    └── components
+        ├── Author.js # Displays a book author.
+        ├── Book.js # Displays a book.
+        ├── Bookshelf.js # Displays a list of books under a category(in "Currently Reading", "Want to Read" or "Read").
+        ├── BookshelfChanger.js # Contains the dropdown to select a book category.
+The category change is handled by the bookshelves component.
+        ├── Bookshelves.js # Display the different bookshelves and handles the changes in category.
-    ├── icons # Helpful images for your app.
+        └── Search.js # Used to search for books and add them to categories ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
+    └── logic
+        ├── Book.js # Contains functions based on a book.
+        ├── Bookshelves.js # Contains functions based on Bookshelves.
-    ├── index.css # Global styles.
+        └── MyReads.js # Contains functions based on books picked by user ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```